Our Family Gallery

 The badge measures about 4-1/8 inches across.
 The insignia has an eagle and a "23" shield on a pair of crossed rifles.

-The military sword shown below is complete with its scabbard.
+The military sword shown in the images below is complete with its scabbard.

 The sword is about 36 inches long.
 Its blade is inscribed with the initials "U.S".
 Its hilt has an emblem of a U.S. Army shield with crossed flags.
 It also has the insignias of crossed swords (Cavalry), cannons (Artillery), and rifles (Infantry).
 The handle and hilt has a built-in whistle.
-The sword was kept by William's son Jesse Shore, then given to Jesse's grandson Joseph Roberts.
+The sword was kept by William's son Jesse Shore, then given to Jesse's grandson Joseph Roberts, and then to Jesse's grandson James Roberts.
 The sword's purpose, whether used in action or ceremonial, is not known.
-Its original owner also is not known.
+Its original owner is not known.

-One of the signposts is near the area where William Shore's unit was posted before their advance.
+One of the signposts is near the area where William Shore's unit was positioned before their advance.

 More photos and a map are shown below, taken on a 2005 visit.